 Module availability varies from year to year and will be subject to minimum student numbers being achieved.
 Places will be allocated on a first come first served basis.
 Due to the popularity of some modules it may be that the module is fully booked when your application is received.
 We will include your details on a waiting list and allocate you a place on the next available intake.

-For further module information, please contact Module Co-ordinator - Dr Cathy Sherratt,
+For further module information, please contact the Module Co-ordinator Dr Cathy Sherratt,

 email [email protected] or by phone on 01695 584154.